|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See ^GSPC long-term trend chart] A long-term uptrend had started on March 6, 2009 at 666.79 and reached 4818.62 on January 4, 2022. ^GSPC gained -4151.83 points, or -622.66%, in 669 weeks.
+Long-term trend: [See ^GSPC long-term trend chart] A long-term uptrend had started on October 13, 2022 at 3491.58 and reached 6945.77 on December 26, 2025. ^GSPC gained -3454.19 points, or -98.93%, in 167 weeks.
 The chart has formed a Broadening Ascending Wedge chart pattern.
-The uptrend resistance line (2798.52) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.
+The price is near the trend resistance line (6992.27).
+The resistance is usually stronger when technical indicators are overbought.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a long-term trend.

-Weekly Technical Indicators: [See ^GSPC weekly technical indicators chart] Weekly Williams' Percentage Range is strongly oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly strongly oversold Williams' Percentage Range.
+Weekly Technical Indicators: [See ^GSPC weekly technical indicators chart] Weekly Williams' Percentage Range is strongly overbought.
+Use the Technical Stock Screener to see the list of stocks with strongly overbought weekly overbought Williams' Percentage Range.
+Weekly Relative Strength Index and Lane's Stochastic have bearish divergence.
+Use the following links to access the Relative Strength Index and Lane's Stochastic help, or use the Technical Stock Screener to see the list of stocks with weekly Relative Strength Index and Lane's Stochastic bearish divergence.
+The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following link to access Williams' Percentage Range help.
-The weekly MACD line is below its signal line since December 31, 2021.
-This is an indication that the medium-term trend is down.
+Use the following links to access Lane's Stochastic, Relative Strength Index and Williams' Percentage Range help.
+The weekly MACD line is below its signal line since November 14, 2025.
+The distance between MACD and the signal line is low and getting smaller.
 Use the following link to access a MACD help.

 | |